danielewskai/danielewskai/README.md

 ### Hi everyone 👋

 :mega: I'm a student of Mathematics and Data Analysis at Warsaw University of Technology.
+Sometimes I write papers about graphical models.

 :pencil2: I'm currently teaching: